-2 charged in fatal weekend shooting at Summerville baby shower
+Coroner identifies man killed at Summerville baby shower

 Laquan Johnson is charged with murder, attempted murder, and possession of a weapon during the commission of a violent crime, according to Lt.
 Chris Hirsch.

 Pierre Jackson is charged with attempted murder, possession of a weapon during the commission of a violent crime, and felon in possession of a firearm, he said.
+According to police, Pierre Jackson is the brother of the victim.

 Police responded Saturday to a reported shooting at the intersection of Miles Road and Arbor Road where several people were attending a baby shower.